-(a) Dynamic Energy vs. Thread Units for a matrix of $840 \times$ (b) Total Energy vs. Thread Units for a matrix of 840×840 840
+- (a) Dynamic Energy vs. Thread Units for a matrix of 840×840 - (b) Total Energy vs. Thread Units for a matrix of 840×840

-Figure 5: Scalability of Energy Consumption with the number of TUs
+Fig. 5: Scalability of Energy Consumption with the number of TUs

-Our first set of experiments uses a matrix of 840×840 , the maximum size that fit in on-chip memory.
-We study the scalability of Dynamic Energy (Figure 5a) and Total Energy (Figure 5b) using different number of TUs.
-As expected, our Energy Aware tiling decreases the Total Energy with respect to the baseline version that uses Dynamic Repartitioning.
+Energy Aware tiling decreases the Total Energy with respect to the baseline version that uses Dynamic Repartitioning.
 This is also true for the Dynamic Energy up to 128 TUs.
 The software pipelining do not significantly impact the Dynamic Energy because the instructions executed are practically the same but this technique decreases Total Energy because the total execution time and the Static Energy decreases.
 In addition, we noticed that the Dynamic Energy consumption of our Dynamic Task Scheduling does not vary with the number of TUs.
 The reason is that the size of the basic unit of work, the tile, is function of architectural parameters such as the number of registers but it is not function of the number of TUs like the blocks used in Dynamic Repartitioning.
 Our approach using Dynamic Scheduling seems useful for decreasing dynamic energy and total energy when the number of TUs surpasses 128.
 In addition, we noticed that total energy and dynamic energy of the baseline implementation using 1 TU are particularly high, compared with higher number of threads.
 The reason is that the Diagonal register tiling used in the Diagonal block calculation is highly inefficient compared with the other tilings; a serial execution computes an LU Factorization as a single Diagonal block and exposing this fact.